kiboma2021/Python-/README.md

 13. Write a program (function!) that takes a list and returns a new list that contains all the elements of the first list minus all the duplicates.

-14. Given an integer, , perform the following conditional actions:
+14. Given an integer,n , perform the following conditional actions:

 If  is odd, print Weird
 If  is even and in the inclusive range of  to , print Not Weird